iamgideonidoko/border-radius-previewer/README.md

 #### _...previews and generates border radius_

-Border radius previewer is a small web application that previews how a border radius of an element would look like and also generate the corresponding CSS code.
+Border radius previewer is a small web application that previews how a border radius of an element would look like and also generates the corresponding CSS code.
 NO STRESS😎

 ## Usage